Soorena/reddelete/README.md

 4. Select 'load unpacked' and choose the folder
 5. Ensure extension is installed in toolbar
 6. Visit reddit.com and login
+7. Select 'User Settings' on the site and make sure you 'Opt out of redesign' at the bottom
-7. Select the extension in toolbar
+8. Select the extension in toolbar
-8. Choose posts/comments/timeline
+9. Choose posts/comments/timeline
-9. Watch it work!
+10. Watch it work!

 Since deletion of posts only disassociates the username from the post itself and the content stays public, scrambling will edit the content to a string of random characters prior to deletion.